 The best way to reduce your work comp premium is to improve your experience modification factor by preventing injuries and effectively managing claims.
-A workers compensation company that genuinely seeks to partner with you will have lots of resources to help you do both.
+A workers compensation company that genuinely seeks to partner with you will help you do both.

 To make the best educated decision, look for a workers compensation company with these qualities.